check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 A long time ago there was no such thing as a mouse or a window or any other way to interact with a computer except a keyboard and a screen.
 Instructions were written with the keyboard, and output from those instructuions were viewed on the screen.
 That's it.
 There were no fancy buttons to click, no pictures, pretty windows.
 It was just text and a keyboard.
-A user interacted directly with the computers CPU to tell it what to do.
+A user interacted directly with the computer's CPU to tell it what to do.
 While this seems very primitive and difficult, it turns out that some things are better done using this method as opposed to the Graphic User Interface.
 We will be using the Command Line for many of the tasks associated with your work.